nlinc1905/drift-monitoring/README.md

 test Prometheus queries.
 For example, if you want to check that your custom metric is being scraped by Prometheus, simply search for it.
 Note that the namespace and subsystem should come first in the metric name, as defined by the environment variables in the Dockerfile.
-So for example: `drift_monitoring_api_model_predicted` is the metric for the predictions made by the model_api (or CisionAI) that have hit the /iterate endpoint in the drift monitoring API.
+So for example: `drift_monitoring_api_model_predicted` is the metric for the predictions made by the model_api (or your production model) that have hit the /iterate endpoint in the drift monitoring API.

 If the metric does not appear, you can run a sample request using the Swagger documentation for the drift monitoring API.
 Do this by going to [http://localhost:5000/docs](http://localhost:5000/docs) and sending a sample request.
 When